thesamarthkumar/ai-music-copilot/README.md

 * Uses vector similarity search to surface the closest matches.

-🎤 To be added later: Lyric Intelligence
+🎤 To be added later:

+A Stronger Knowledgebase
+* For now, there are a few small markdown files pertaining to specific musicians.
+* Later, a much larger database will be added to improve the app's capabilities.

+Lyric Intelligence

 * Generate lyrics in various artist styles